* – LIMITED EDITION – *

 Candyfloss, Marzipan, Plum, Strawberry

-We’re celebrating the Lake District’s recognition as a World Heritage site with a limited edition 100% Arabica roast from Finca El Eden, Colombia.
+We’re celebrating the Lake District’s status as a UNESCO World Heritage site with a limited edition 100% Arabica roast from Finca El Eden, Colombia.

 An ideal drinking coffee, we recommend you enjoy World Heritage Coffee black or with a splash of milk.